Detraining Calculator

 The good news: muscle memory is real.
 Your muscles retain extra nuclei gained during training even after atrophy occurs, making it significantly faster to regain lost fitness compared to building it from scratch.

-Research suggests that just 1-2 maintenance sessions per week at your previous intensity can preserve up to 70% of your training adaptations.
-Even during planned breaks, a single weekly session makes a significant difference.
+Research suggests that even 1–2 maintenance sessions per week at your previous intensity can meaningfully reduce detraining.
+The exact preservation varies, but even a single weekly session tends to make a noticeable difference compared to complete inactivity.

 How Fast Do You Lose Fitness?